MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_XY_Stuff/XY_Tensioners/README.md

 - Updated XY tensioners to V3 to allow for the use of up to 10mm wide belts.
   - This version is also compatible with 9mm belts and is recommended for all belt thicknesses.
   - This version will require the use of the 10mm versions of the tensioning sliders.
+### 2024-08-20
+- Updated tensioners to V4
+  - This version adds tensioning parts that are compatible with 12mm wide belts
+    - 12mm will require the SLM idlers here: https://github.com/MathematicalPotato/MP_DooKi3_SLM_Designs/tree/main/MP_DooKi3_XY_Stuff/XY_Idlers.
+See the README for additional considerations.
+  - This version mainly included CAD workflow changes to make the tensioners easier to modify in the future.
+This version is slightly heavier as a result.

 ## Images
 ![XY_Tensioner_1](Images/XY_Tensioner_1.png)